kevinxu34/VeevaTest/README.md

 ## Introduction
-This utility can parse the JSON string and flatten it to the conjunctional condition string
+This utility can parse the JSON string and flatten it to the conjunctional condition string.

 ### How to use
-Plesae refer to the /src/test/java/com/veeva/test/conditionJoiner/JoinerTest.java
+Please refer to the /src/test/java/com/veeva/test/conditionJoiner/JoinerTest.java

 ```
 Joiner joiner = new Joiner();